-II.
-Introduction
+I. Introduction

-During mid-2009, the Review of U.S. Human Space Flight Plans Committee (HSFPC) requested a survey of known asteroids be conducted with the objective of identifying near-Earth objects (NEOs) accessible to anticipated human exploration capabilities beyond low Earth orbit (LEO).
-This research into NEO accessibility is associated with the HSFPC's Flexible Path exploration strategy option [1].
-The Flexible Path avoids transporting humans to any near-term exploration destination deep in an extraterrestrial gravity well, such as the surfaces of the Moon or Mars.
+URING mid-2009, the Review of U.S. Human Space Flight Plans Committee (HSFPC) requested a survey of known asteroids be conducted with the objective of identifying near-Earth objects (NEOs) accessible for anticipated human exploration capabilities beyond low-Earth orbit (LEO).
+This research into NEO accessibility is associated with the HSFPC's flexible path exploration strategy option [1].
+The flexible path avoids transporting humans to any near-term exploration destination deep inside an extraterrestrial gravity well, such as the surfaces of the Moon or Mars.
 Instead, human exploration destinations beyond LEO are initially limited to lunar orbit, libration points in the Earth/Moon or Sun/Earth systems, NEOs, and eventually Mars orbit.
-After beyond-LEO human transport technology and infrastructure have advanced sufficiently on the Flexible Path, capabilities to land on destinations such as the Moon and Mars are anticipated.
-Pending those milestones, NEOs will be the primary extraterrestrial surfaces with which humans will directly interact on the Flexible Path [2].
+After human transport technology and infrastructure have advanced sufficiently beyond LEO, capabilities to land on destinations such as the Moon and Mars are anticipated.
+Pending those milestones, NEOs will be the primary extraterrestrial surfaces with which humans will directly interact on the flexible path.
+Under NASA's Constellation Program, research into the motivation, techniques, and capabilities supporting NEO exploration had been conducted in 2006 [2], but a methodical survey of accessible NEOs was not within that effort's scope.

 The HSFPC-motivated survey of known asteroids identifies accessible NEO destinations through a progressive sequence of stages as follows.
+These stages are further documented in subsequent sections, together with summaries of their results when applied to a June 2009 survey of the small-body database (SBDB) maintained by the Jet Propulsion Laboratory (JPL).
+Public access to the SBDB and its associated ephemerides is documented by [3] and is facilitated using JPL's HORIZONS online ephemeris system.

-- 1) Filter the small-body database (SBDB) maintained by the Jet Propulsion Laboratory (JPL) based on heliocentric semi-major axis "a", eccentricity "e", and ecliptic inclination "i".
+Stage 1 filters the SBDB based on heliocentric semi-major axis a, eccentricity e, and ecliptic inclination i.
 Accessibility threshold values for these orbit elements are driven by optimistic launch vehicle performance assumptions intended to leave no viable NEO destination excluded.
-The SBDB filter assumes very close NEO approaches to Earth such that significant launch vehicle and spacecraft performance need not be budgeted in reducing outbound or return mission transit times to remain within mission duration limits associated with human accessibility.
-Because the SBDB filter is blind to mission duration, NEOs it identifies are to be considered only potentially accessible.
-They may approach Earth in a sufficiently cooperative manner to become human exploration destinations only on rare occasions, if ever. - Using JPL-maintained ephemerides, search the notional time interval from 2020 through 2050 for sufficiently close encounters between Earth and each NEO identified as potentially accessible by the Stage #1 SBDB filter.
-With beyond-LEO human mission duration limited to less than a year by foreseeable technology\\, each viable human mission to a NEO destination from 2020 through 2050 will fall in the timeframe of the corresponding encounter.
-In cases where the NEO of interest has a poorly defined orbit in the SBDB, sufficiently accurate encounter predictions may not be known as far in the future as 2050.
-The search interval for these NEOs is curtailed accordingly.

-3) Assuming unperturbed (conic) heliocentric motion, design optimized round trip trajectories from Earth, loitering a minimum of 10 days at a NEO destination.
-Each mission is conducted in a timeframe identified by Stage #2 for a Stage #1 NEO.
+Stage 2 uses JPL-maintained ephemerides and searches the time interval from 2020 through 2050 for sufficiently close and predictable encounters between Earth and each NEO identified as potentially accessible by the Stage 1 SBDB filter.
+Beyond-LEO human mission duration is assumed to be less than a year, due to foreseeable spaceflight technology and residual crew health risks.
+Each viable human mission to a NEO destination from 2020 through 2050 will therefore fall in the time frame of the corresponding Earth encounter.
+Stage 3 assumes unperturbed (conic) heliocentric motion and designs optimized round-trip trajectories from Earth, loitering a minimum of 10 days at a NEO destination.
+Each mission is conducted in a time frame identified by Stage 2 for a Stage 1 NEO.
 Accessibility assessments for each NEO mission opportunity are then based on associated trajectory design parameters.
-These parameters are geocentric hyperbolic excess speed at Earth departure $v{HE}$ , true declination of the Earth departure hyperbolic escape asymptote $\delta_D$ , NEO-relative arrival speed $\Delta v_A$ , NEO-relative departure speed $\Delta v_D$ , Earth return entry interface speed $v{EI}$ , true declination of the Earth return hyperbolic approach asymptote $\delta_B$ , and round trip mission duration $\Delta T$ .

-These stages are further documented in subsequent sections, together with summaries of their results when applied to a June 2009 SBDB survey.

-III.
-Stage #1: The Small-Body Database (SBDB) Filter
+II.
+Stage 1: Small-Body Database Filter